BlueTot/PythonCompiler/README.md

 - Arrays, defined via the syntax `<var> = array(<size>)`, creating an empty array which has to be populated manually
 - All other features should follow a pythonic syntax, keep in mind that other python features such as list comprehension are not allowed.
 - Functions do not exist, hence recursion also isn't possible
+  - But while loops and recursion are equivalent (if you use a stack) so the language IS turing complete!